-And even when you get back home feeling tired and defeated at the end of the day, you arrive at a bed that has been nicely made.
+And even when you get back home feeling tired or even if you are defeated at the end of the day, you arrive at a bed that has been nicely made.
 That you made.

 This is why living an organized life an important keystone habit.